Testing Accuracy with Lift Charts (Basic Data Mining Tutorial)

 For more information on the other options, see Choose an Accuracy Chart Type and Set Chart Options.

-To show the lift of the models
+To generate the lift chart

 On the Input Selection tab of Data Mining Designer, under Select predictable mining model columns to show in the lift chart, select the checkbox for Synchronize Prediction Columns and Values.